fish-shell/fish-shell/doc_src/cmds/exit.rst

 Description
 -----------

 ``exit`` is a special builtin that causes the shell to exit.
-If ``code`` is specified, the exit status is the eight least significant bits of ``n``.
+Either 255 or the *code* supplied is used, whichever is lesser.
 Otherwise, the exit status will be that of the last command executed.

 If exit is called while sourcing a file (using the :program:`source` builtin) the rest of the file will be skipped, but the shell itself will not exit.